 Historical Evolution of Dog Breeds

 Dog breeds have evolved alongside humans for thousands of years.
-Early canines were originally bred for survival.
-They helped people hunt, guard, and herd.
-Over time, their roles expanded, and planned breeding shaped them into the diverse animal companions we see today.
+Early canines weren’t just companions—they were essential for survival.
+Hunting dogs helped track and retrieve game, while others guarded homes or herded livestock.
+Over time, selective breeding refined their traits, shaping the diverse breeds we know today.

-Breed development exploded during the Victorian era.
-Breeds like the Beagle and Irish Setter gained recognition, while others, like sled dogs and scent hounds, retained their working roots.
-This rich history proves dogs have always been man's best friend, evolving with us step by step.
+Breed development took off during the Victorian era.
+Breeds like the Beagle and Irish Setter gained recognition, while working dogs, such as sled dogs and scent hounds, kept their specialized roles.
+This rich history shows that dogs have always been by our side, adapting to our needs every step of the way.

 Global Canine Organizations and Their Breed Counts